 Applications will be assessed by a Selection Committee appointed by the Department's Scientific Committee, who will review the proposals.
-Assignment will be awarded on merit ranking criteria to the two (2) candidates deemed most deserving.
+Assignment will be awarded on merit ranking criteria.

-The results of the selection procedure will be communicated to the successful candidates no later than January 30th, 2020.
-Selected candidates must communicate their formal acceptance no later than February 10th, 2020.
-If such deadline is not met, they will be excluded from the selection procedure.
+The results of the selection procedure will be communicated to successful candidates no later than January 30th, 2021.
+Selected candidates must communicate their formal acceptance no later than February 10th, 2021.
+Those who do not respect this deadline will be excluded from the selection procedure.